Lifestyle block planting is a simple case of matching the right plant to the right conditions.

 The word I always use to describe the Karaka is ‘verdant’.
 With it’s glossy dark green leaves and large orange olive-shaped fruit, the Karaka attracts prodigious birdlife – including our stunning native woodpigeon, the kereru.
 It’s a strong, fearless grower, capable of withstanding fierce heat and drought alike.
 Coastal areas are perfect for this native; but growing to 10mtrs, you may want to plan it’s location well!

 Kanuka – Kunzea Ericoides

-If you are lucky enough to be living in Northland (yes, I might be biased!) then the good folks at Alter-Natives recommend the Narrow-leaved Kanuka in particular (linearis variation).
+If you are lucky enough to be living in Northland (yes, I might be biased!) then the experts recommend the Narrow-leaved Kanuka in particular (linearis variation).
 This gorgeous form of Kanuka only grows around the coast of Northland, and it’s beautiful delicate blooms are truly stunning.
 The original form of the plant is also hugely popular for coastal lifestyle block owners, as it is hardy, attractive, is an important bee-attractant, and makes a wonderful wind-shelter.

 Plants for Wetlands

 Don’t be glum if your lifestyle block is soggy around the edges!
 With some creative planting, you could soon be attracting a variety of specialised birdlife and encouraging native regeneration: win, win really!

 The Carex genus is a fantastic choice for wetland or boggy areas.
 This native tussock-like sedge comes in many shapes, colours and sizes, and creates a really attractive feature in any garden.
 Be aware of which Carex you choose however, as some are more suited to dry sandy areas than wet boggy ones!
 The pros recommend the Carex dipsacea, Carex lessoniana, Carex maorica, Carex secta and Carex virgata.

 Cabbage tree – Cordyline australis